 Technical Documentation

 Tend to your product technical documentation with a lot of care.
 Ideally, your product is configurable without the user having to reference the technical documentation but even so, having clear, informative, and precise technical documentation is key.
-This is not only critical for the user, but also for the WooCommerce Happiness team providing pre-sales support.
-Additionally, having full-fledged technical documentation alone can be empowering to a user helping to improve customer experience and reduce product churn.
+Having full-fledged technical documentation alone can be empowering to a user helping to improve customer experience and reduce product churn.
 So, with this in mind, please take your time to document the step-by-step setup, configuration, usage and FAQ for the product as if a novice beginner will be using your product.
 Refer to our Technical Documentation guide for information and examples.

 Proofread, Proofread, Proofread.
 Please, please check for styling inconsistencies, punctuation and grammatical errors, misspellings and typos, etc (because trust, we do notice them and there’s no need for these minor items to delay launch.